-The video clip(s) that you tap become video source(s).
+The video clip(s) that you click become video source(s).

-- From the lower-right corner of the VIDEO SOURCES pane for the video clip, tap the menu icon (three horizontal dots) then select VIDEO CLIP SETTINGS.
+- From the upper-right corner of the VIDEO SOURCES pane for the video clip, click the menu icon (three horizontal dots) then select VIDEO CLIP SETTINGS.

-- Choose to enable/disable the Video Loop and Auto Play features, then tap SAVE.
+- Choose to enable/disable the Video Loop and Auto Play features, then click SAVE.

 - Adjust in- and out-points for your video clip.

-Do that by tapping and dragging the left and right end markers to create in- and out-points:
+Do that by putting your pointer over the timeline, then dragging the left and right curly brackets to create in- and out-points:

 Important to know: Once you promote the video clip from PREVIEW to the PROGRAM window, you can no longer set the in- and out-points, so be sure to do that while the clip is still in the Preview window!
 (You can use the Pause and Play functions from the Program window, however.)